nmidzic20/WattsUp/README.md

 ## Naming convention

 Each branch, commit and PR should contain reference to Jira issue in order for them to automatically be shown in Jira.
+Note that Jira issues are case-sensitive, so if the issue is `ANP-1`, then `anp-1` won't work for linking to the issue.
+More details can be found on https://support.atlassian.com/jira-software-cloud/docs/reference-issues-in-your-development-work/

 ### Branches